snowrosie/KuKaPy/README.md

 # KuKaPy
-KuKaPy code by Vishnu Nandan
+KuKaPy code by Vishnu Nandan with input from Rosemary Willatt and Thomas Newman.
+VN based this code on IDL code by Jim Mead (ProSensing).

 To run, change the config files, open scatproc in spyder in and run it.